 - Girls from Abroad

-SBS also has its own Kpop reality show called Kpop Star.
+SBS also has its Kpop reality show called Kpop Star.
 The show brought judges from SM, JYP, YG, and a producer from Kpop Star.
-Therefore for the audition, you won’t be judged by one of these 4 judges or a representative for them.

 KBS2 – The Unit is an Idol Rebooting Project where idols who have already debuted are given a second chance to showcase their talents to form another male or female group.

-There are a lot of reasons to choose online platforms like YouTube over traditional TV channels.
-In the past, TV channels were the one and only option for many K-pop artists and groups.
-Then online platforms became an additional option, and it’s finally taken over as the more preferable option.
-It is a lot more flexible not only in the initial planning stages but also after the content has been posted to export to overseas platforms.
+There are many reasons to choose online platforms like YouTube over traditional TV channels.
+TV channels were the only option for many K-pop artists and groups in the past.
+Then online platforms became an additional option, finally becoming the preferable option.
+It is much more flexible in the initial planning stages and after the content has been posted to export to overseas platforms.
 In addition, audiences all around the world can log on much easier.
-Therefore this will lead to a larger global exposure, something BTS has been able to do very well.
-BTS used these platforms to communicate with their fans.
+Therefore this will lead to a larger global exposure, something BTS has done very well.
+BTS used these platforms to communicate with its fans.

 Learn from every audition.

-From the former K-pop stars, we spoke to it took an average of 8-10 auditions before they got accepted.
+From the former K-pop stars we spoke to, it took, on average, 8-10 auditions before they got accepted.
 This is because they got a lot of valuable feedback from producers and judges.
-Make sure to take what they say and incorporate it into your next audition.
-If you pass an audition, you will need to pass some more (usually 2-3 more).
-Then you will become a trainee and with a lot of hard work will be on your way to becoming a K-pop star.
+Therefore, take what they say and incorporate it into your next audition.
+If you pass an audition, you must pass some more (usually 2-3 more).
+Then you will become a trainee and, with a lot of hard work, will be on your way to becoming a K-pop star.
 It is a good rule that after 20 auditions and you have made zero progress, that is a clear early sign you won’t make it.

 How to be a K-pop Entertainment Influencer

-There might be those out there that might not want to join one of the top K-pop entertainment companies.
-The truth is that once you join one of those companies you lose a lot of freedom and your creative voice.
+Those out there might not want to join one of the top K-pop entertainment companies.
+The truth is that once you join one of those companies, you lose a lot of freedom and your creative voice.
 That is the sacrifice many artists have to make when entering this industry.
 However, there are other options.
 There is currently a huge market for influencer marketing.
 The industry is expected to reach $16 billion by 2022.
 Kpop Influencers draw in a lot of views.
-There is a company in Korea that can help you become a Kpop Influencer.
+A company in Korea can help you become a Kpop Influencer.

 What is a typical Live K-pop Audition like?

 This is different for every single K-Pop Entertainment company.
-However, a rough estimate is that for singing you will get to sing for 30 seconds.
-You will be with around 5 other applicants.
-If they like you, you will be asked to sing a full song.
-For a dance audition, you will be with a group of 5 and you all will dance to one song.
+However, a rough estimate is that for singing, you will get to sing for 30 seconds.
+You will be with around five other applicants.
+For a dance audition, you will be with a group of 5, and you all will dance to one song.
 Again this is not for every Entertainment company.
 However, this is pretty standard.

 What is required in an online audition?

-The typical requirement is for you to fill out their application form, upload your profile picture or pictures, and upload or send a singing, dancing, or rapping video (around 2 minutes).
+The typical requirement is to fill out their application form, upload your profile picture or pictures, and upload or send a singing, dancing, or rapping video (around 2 minutes).

 How long do I have to be a trainee?

 A lot of luck and work ethic are involved.
-However, there have been cases of people only training for a few months and other cases where they are trainees for 10 years.
-The average length is around 3 years.
+However, there have been cases of people only training for a few months and others as trainees for ten years.
+The average length is around three years.

 What is a typical schedule like as a trainee?

 Again this is different for every K-pop Entertainment company.
-So we will layout a typical day based on a collective average of all agencies.
-Since most trainees are students they will have to go to school first which usually ends around 4 pm.
+So we will lay out a typical day based on a collective average of all agencies.
+Since most trainees are students, they must go to school first, which usually ends around 4 pm.

 7:00 pm – 8:00 pm – This will be their dinner time.
-Most K-pop trainees will be on a strict diet so the foods will be low-carb meals like salads or soups.
+Most K-pop trainees will have a strict diet so the foods will be low-carb meals like salads or soups.

 8:00 pm – 10:00 pm – They will have this time to study.
 The study could include learning a new language, personality training, and sex education.
 This does not include their school study.

-10:00 pm – Midnight – This is where the trainees will have free time.
-However, in most cases, this is not free as they will need to use this time for their school studies or to practice more.
+10:00 pm – Midnight – The trainees will have free time.
+However, in most cases, this is not free as they must use it for their school studies or practice more.
 Some stay up until 1 to 2 am.

-Depending on the K-pop entertainment company, the trainees will either go home or go to their dorm which will be filled with at least 4 other trainees.
+Depending on the K-pop entertainment company, the trainees will either go home or go to their dorm, which will be filled with at least four other trainees.

-What are some of the things you are banned from doing as a K-pop Trainee?
+What are some things you are banned from doing as a K-pop Trainee?